bodo-ai/PyDough/documentation/metadata.md

 - `type` (required): the type of function definition.
 The currently supported values are ["sql alias"](#function-type-sql-alias), ["sql window alias"](#function-type-sql-window-alias) and ["sql macro"](#function-type-sql-macro).
 - `description` (optional): a semantic description of what the function does significance.
 - `input signature` (optional): a JSON object describing the allowed types of inputs to the function.
 [See here](#function-verifiers) for the specification of these objects.
-- `input signature` (optional): a JSON object describing the output type of a call to the function.
+- `output signature` (optional): a JSON object describing the output type of a call to the function.
 [See here](#function-deducers) for the specification of these objects.

 <!-- TOC --><a name="function-type-sql-alias"></a>
 ### Function Type: SQL Alias